Reading

 There is no partiality here – ALL HAVE SINNED.

-This means no partiality in how we engage people, no partiality in telling people about Jesus!
+This means no partiality in how we engage people, no partiality in who we tell about Jesus!

-Whether we have opportunity with the less fortunate or the wealthy, whether we are given ministry to the east/west/north/south upper/middle/lower – It only matters that God places us, and so where He places us we work for Him in that situation.
+Whether we have opportunity with the less fortunate in temporal things or with the wealth, whether we are given ministry to the east/west, north/south, upper/middle/lower – It only matters that God places us, so where He places us we are to work for Him.

-In whatever place, in whatever company – Let us bear God’s Name well, pointing to Him in our thought, word and deed.
+In whatever place, in whatever company – Let us bear God’s Name well, pointing people to Him in how we speak, act and think.

 * Father God,

-Thank You that You show no partiality, no bending with the wind of opinion.
+Thank You that You show no partiality, no bending with the wind of this or that opinion.
 You are sure and true, steadfast and faithful.

-Please help us today and onwards to reflect Your character, the fruits of Your Spirit.
+Please help us today to reflect Your character, to bring forth the fruits of Your Spirit.

 Amen.